 The programs, courses of study, and instructional methods at Summit View are chosen and implemented based on educational research and curricular standards.

-Integration of technology and assistive technology is an essential element of the academic program.
-Both assist our students in discovering ways to compensate for learning deficits and better access the curriculum.
+Integration of innovative programs and tools, technology, and assistive technology is an essential element of the academic program.
+All assist our students in discovering ways to compensate for learning deficits and better access the curriculum.
 For example, text-to-speech software enables students with decoding impairments to access and understand text.
 Concept mapping software facilitates organization of ideas in the writing process.
+Standing desks and folding bikes help our more fidgety students focus and best learn.
 Each classroom is equipped with interactive white boards that promote student engagement and target diverse learning styles.

 The Summit View academic program provides students with the opportunity to achieve their fullest potential, prepare for post-secondary education, and experience true success.